Alessandro-Castellani/CastellaniSedie/ReadMe.md

 **Executing program**
 The program can be runned with several IDEs.
 For instance, the IDE I used to code the program is NetBeans, for which the application is the most optimized.

-**Help**

-command to run if program contains helper info
-Authors
+**Authors**
 Alessandro Castellani

-Contributors names and contact info
-Prof. Monica Ciuchetti (for the code Samples I took to implement the class Writer.java)

-Version History
-0.2
-Various bug fixes and optimizations
-See commit change or See release history
-0.1
-Initial Release
 License
 This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

-Acknowledgments
-Inspiration, code snippets, etc.

-awesome-readme
-PurpleBooth
-dbader
-zenorocha
-fvcproductions
+**Acknowledgments**

+Prof. Monica Ciuchetti (for the code Samples I took to implement the class Writer.java) monica.ciuhetti@risikamente.com DomPizzie's template for the ReadMe.md file